Welcome to Center 1968

 Get Involved

 Discover how you can contribute to or benefit from our initiatives.
 Contact us today to learn more about our programs and how you can be a part of this vital movement.
+For more information about Center 1968, please contact Jasmine E. Sessoms at jsessoms [at] ccp.edu (jsessoms[at]ccp[dot]edu).

 Apply for the Barbara Jordan Fellowship

 Barbara Jordan was an American politician, lawyer and educator renowned for her powerful oratory and dedication to civil rights.
 She made history as the first African American woman elected to the Texas Senate in 1966 and the first Southern African American woman elected to the U.S. House of Representatives in 1972.
-In an effort to honor her legacy, Community College oh Philadelphia has launched The Barbara Jordan Fellowship.
+In an effort to honor her legacy, Community College of Philadelphia has launched The Barbara Jordan Fellowship.
 This fellowship will offer hands-on experience, mentorship, and professional development for working professionals and college students.

 For more information about the Barbara Jordan Fellowship, please contact Tiffany Jones at tijones [at] ccp.edu (tijones[at]ccp[dot]edu).